China’s ‘hostage diplomacy’ standoff with Canada is over. But how much damage was done?

 Meng, who was out on $8 million bail at a mansion in Vancouver, pleaded not guilty to bank and wire fraud charges Friday.
 She agreed to a statement of facts that said she misled a bank about Huawei’s relationship with a subsidiary that did business in Iran, effectively tricking it into clearing transactions that violated U.S. sanctions on the country.

 U.S. prosecutors said they would defer prosecution of the charges and drop them by Dec.
 1, 2022, if Meng complied with the agreement’s terms.
+Talks between Meng and the DOJ to resolve the charges began last year, then fizzled out, before beginning again recently.
+It’s unclear what led to the recent breakthrough.
+A British Columbia judge was set to outline a timetable for her decision on Meng’s extradition in the fall.

 Saint-Jacques, who recruited Kovrig to come to the embassy in Beijing, said he had not yet spoken to him since his release, but was “extremely happy” that he was home.